How to Become a Social Media Manager

 2. Learn How to Create a Posting Schedule

 Now that you understand your target client, it’s time to learn how to create a posting schedule.
-There are numerous different software programs you can use to schedule your social media, but what’s important is keeping a consistent daily schedule.
-Do your research to find the one that’s right for you.
+There are numerous different software programs you can use to schedule your social media, but a consistent daily schedule is most important.
+Do your research to find the right software to help you.

 3. Build Your Portfolio